-Action 2018-19 2019-20 2020-21 Beyond Lead Review all relevant data and prepare a status report to recommend status of BUI based on delisting criteria.
-1 1 DRCC (M&R Work Group) Complete BUI engagement and submit BUI re-designation report to COA Leads X DRCC
+Action 2018-19 2019-20 2020-21 2021-22 Beyond Lead necessary).
+Complete BUI engagement and submit re-designation report to COA Leads х DRCC

 Bird/Animal Deformities or Other Reproductive Problems (BUI #5)

 ...will be considered not impaired when incidence rates of bird and animal reproductive problems in sentinel wildlife species do not exceed background levels at suitable reference sites elsewhere in the Great Lakes basin or suitable inland control populations for a minimum of three years; AND ...when scientifically defensible wildlife bioassays of indicator species confirm that there are no reproductive problem and no significant toxicity from the water column or sediment contaminants or bioaccumulation.